All calculators

 • Stores x weekly cases x minutes per case = weekly review minutes.

-• Weekly review minutes x 4.33 = monthly variance review minutes.
+• Weekly review minutes x 4.33 = monthly cash review minutes.

-• Monthly cases x unresolved rate = cases likely to age past first review.
+• Monthly cases x open rate = cases likely to age past first review.

 What Good Looks Like

-• Each variance has a type, threshold, owner, and resolution state.
+• Each cash difference has a type, limit, owner and resolution state.

 • Repeat patterns are visible by store, drawer, manager, or reason.

-• Finance can review the explanation without rebuilding the shift from messages.
+• Finance can review the reason without rebuilding the shift from messages.